St Magnus the Martyr: Last years of old London Bridge

 After the House of Commons had resolved upon the alteration of London Bridge, the Rev Robert Gibson (Rector 1747-91) applied to the House for relief; stating that 48l.
 6s.
 2d. per annum, part of his salary of 170l. per annum, was assessed upon houses on London Bridge; which he should utterly lose by their removal unless a clause in the bill about to be passed should provide a remedy.
-Accordingly, Sections 18 and 19 of 1756 Act provided that the relevant amounts of tithe and poor rate should be a charge on the Bridge House Estates.
+Accordingly, Sections 18 and 19 of London Bridge Improvement Act 1756 provided that the relevant amounts of tithe and poor rate should be a charge on the Bridge House Estates.

 A serious fire broke out on 18 April 1760 in an oil shop at the south-east corner of the church, which consumed most of the church roof and did considerable damage to the fabric.
 The fire burnt warehouses to the south of the church and a number of houses on the northern end of London Bridge.

 As part of the bridge improvements, overseen by the architect Sir Robert Taylor, a new pedestrian walkway was built along the eastern side of the bridge.
 With the other buildings gone St Magnus blocked the new walkway.
 As a consequence it was necessary in 1762 to 1763 to remove the vestry rooms at the West end of the church and open up the side arches of the tower so that people could pass underneath the tower.
-The tower’s lower storey thus became an external porch and two windows were lost from the north facade.
+The tower's lower storey thus became an external porch and two windows were lost from the north facade.
 Internally a lobby was created at the West end under the organ gallery and a screen with fine octagonal glazing inserted.
-A new Vestry was built to the south of the church.
+A new vestry was built to the south of the church.
 The Act also provided that the land taken from the church for the widening was "to be considered ... as part of the cemetery of the said church ... but if the pavement thereof be broken up on account of the burying of any persons, the same shall be ... made good ... by the churchwardens".